Product HUB

 Dates are a natural sweetener and high in fiber, making them a healthier alternative to sugar.

-Store dried dates in an airtight container in a cool, dry place for up to six months.
-For longer storage, refrigerate or freeze them to maintain freshness and use within a year.
-Fresh dates should be stored in the refrigerator and used within a few weeks.
+Store dried dates in an airtight container in a cool, dark location for 6 to 12 months.
+For extended freshness, refrigerate or freeze them, where they can last up to 1 year.
+Fresh dates should be kept in the refrigerator and consumed within a few weeks.

 Health benefits